realA10001986/Time-Circuits-Display/DIY/README.md

 <img src="img/Splitterv1.png" width="600">

-12V input: 12V input for the TCD and the TFC switch, using a 5.5/2.1mm standard DC power plug.
+- 12V in: 12V input for the TCD and the TFC switch, using a 5.5/2.1mm standard DC power plug.
+- Input from TCD: Connect those to the TCD control board as indicated above
-12V output: 12V power for the TCD
+- 12V output: 12V power for the TCD
+- four i2c screw connctors for sensors, rotary encoders, Speedo, etc
+- TFC drive switch connector

 Production files are in the [splitter](/DIY/Splitter/) folder.